meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 I also injured myself and am unable to really do anything for myself.
 Maybe this isn't a good time for me to write a paper on my goals.

-I think my life's meaning is on a hold
+I think my life's meaning is on hold at the moment.